Director of Horticulture

 Devin’s attention to detail and creativity lend well to his work in instrument repair and cannabis production, but also as a fine furniture reupholster.
 Gus, Devin’s dachshund, enjoys assisting him with inventory and testing the Lovewell Farms CBD Pet Tincture.

 Randy brings a wealth of business knowledge and passion from his 30+ years working with multiple Fortune 500 companies where he focused on their Customer Management Services and Global Operations.
 His trademark is creating strong partner relationships with a high degree of commitment and transparency while working collaboratively with his customers and teams to produce Best-in-Class services to the marketplace.

-Randy will advise the Lovewell team on leading business practices to ensure continued growth of the operation which is focused on its Organic farming commitments and strategy to produce and market top tier high quality CBD rich products and services to Lovewell Consumers, Dispensaries and Retailers.
+Randy will advise the Lovewell team on leading business practices to ensure continued growth of the operation which is focused on its farming commitments and strategy to produce and market top tier high quality CBD rich products and services to Lovewell Consumers, Dispensaries and Retailers.
 Randy is a U.S. Navy Veteran who served 6 years in a Naval Aviation Squadron.
 Lovewell Farms is committed to our Veterans, their rights and needs.

 Maggie’s career in real estate and property management has given Lovewell Farms a significant resource for guidance on its operational practices and directives.
 Maggie also leads our Corporate Social Commitment (CSR), which drives our commitment to be socially accountable — to ourselves, our consumers, and the public.
 She believes by practicing corporate social responsibility, also called corporate citizenship, Lovewell Farms can be conscious of the kind of impact we are having on all aspects of society including economic, health, social, and environmental.